appscot/sails-orientdb/test/integration-orientdb/README.md

-# waterline-orientdb specific Integration Tests
+# sails-orientdb specific Integration Tests

 `waterline-adapter-tests` provide a good layer of basic coverage for adapters.
 Since usage is standarized, tests are highly reusable.